luisgurmendez/TapTap/README.md

 ### To Deploy Locally

+1.Change "ip" of  ws://ip:8080/Game/gameWS in board.html to your private ip (ipconfig in windows cmd || ifconfig in osx terminal)

-1.In eclipse right click juego.html
+2.In eclipse right click board.html

-2.Run As > Run on Server
+3.Run As > Run on Server

-3.If first time Manually define new server > Apache > Tomcat v8.0 Server > Finish
+4.If first time Manually define new server > Apache > Tomcat v8.0 Server > Finish

-4.Browse the folder of apache-tomcat-8 > finish
+5.Browse the folder of apache-tomcat-8 > finish